 - Set up local readings or offer to speak free at local events in order to promote your book

 - Go on an online book tour (wondering how to set it up?
-Here’s a guide from Book Marketing Tools
+Here’s a guide from Book Marketing Tools)

-Other posts self-published authors will like
+Other posts authors will like

 - Self-Publishing Versus Traditional Publishing, Which is Best?